sapphirecat/bin/README.md

 # License

-All scripts are GPL v3 only.
+All scripts are GPL v3 or later.